-UN aid chief warns of signs of genocide in Central African Republic - Manila Bulletin — Nigeria Today
+UN aid chief issues bleak warning on Central African Republic - Deutsche Welle — Nigeria Today

 UN aid chief warns of signs of genocide in Central African Republic

-United Nations aid chief Stephen O'Brien told the Security Council Tuesday there are early signs of genocide in the violence-plagued Central African Republic, according to diplomats.
-O'Brien made his remarks in a closed-door meeting — which was not on …

-UN Official Sees Genocide Threat in Central African Republic
+UN official sees genocide threat in Central African Republic

 Central African Republic: War Arrives in Bangassou